Bold & Herby Baked Brie en Croûte

-Some recipes just feel special the moment they hit the table, and this baked Brie is one of them.
-Wrapped in buttery puff pastry and filled with basil pesto, it’s the perfect balance of rich, savory, and delicately crisp.
-Whether you’re entertaining guests or treating yourself to something indulgent, this show-stopping appetizer takes just minutes to prepare — but looks (and tastes) like you spent hours in the kitchen.
+Some recipes just feel special the moment they hit the table.
+This baked brie is one of them.
+Wrapped in buttery puff pastry and filled with basil pesto, bright lemon zest, and a touch of heat, it’s rich, savory, and delicately crisp.
+Whether you’re entertaining or indulging yourself, this golden, flaky appetizer comes together in minutes but looks and tastes like you spent hours in the kitchen.

 Ingredients